 Being driven and motivated to do the right thing also depends, to a certain extent, on the inner attitude.
 In design-driven development, the primary goal is to learn from the requirements more quickly and to be able to provide clear-cut definitions of these requirements - not detached from each other, but as a product team.
 The focus should be on discourse.
 Design can help to support this discourse and further development through visuals and to gain knowledge more quickly.
 True to the motto "learn fast", this is where the real potential lies: the best products are the result of continuous simplification and detailing as well as an individual approach.

 Unnecessary repetition can be omitted if the development goal is understood by all project participants at an early stage and the jointly developed specification is available.
 The close and interdisciplinary cooperation of designers and developers in a product team is successful when Scrum and Kanban are redesigned.
-Rapid testing and the fulfilment of product requirements by the entire team enable solutions that built on a sound foundation, raise fewer questions in development and are, above all, visible more quickly than in a two- or three-week cycle.
+Rapid testing and the fulfillment of product requirements by the entire team enable solutions that built on a sound foundation, raise fewer questions in development and are, above all, visible more quickly than in a two- or three-week cycle.

 Advantages of design-driven development: